 - The Times of India commented, “Here is a clear case of an organ of the state going out with cold-blooded calculation to raid and round up a whole group of citizens, whisk them away, shoot them while in custody, and then throw their bodies into the river.”

 - In 1989, riots took place in Bhagalpur.
 On 6th December 1992, the Babri Masjid was demolished.
 The Hindu hardliners blamed the Union Govt. headed by P.V.
 Narasimha Rao.
 The Rath Yatra which L.K.
-Advani had started in 1990, and culminated in the demolition of the mosque, is seen by many scholars as a mobilization of common Hindus- emotions were heightened in the name of Rama, and this led to large-scale bloodshed in many urban pockets.
+Advani had started in 1990, and culminated in the demolition of the mosque, is seen by many scholars as mobilization of common Hindus- emotions were heightened in the name of Rama, and this led to large-scale bloodshed in many urban pockets.

-- But, the Gujarat riots of 2002 surprised and shocked many historians and sociologists because it brought a new trend which we did not see earlier: for example, out of 25 districts, almost 20 were under curfew during the Gujarat riots which means the entire state was disturbed for several days and weeks.
-In Gujarat, not only tribals, but also OBC’s and rural people were affected.
+- But, the Gujarat riots of 2002 surprised and shocked many historians and sociologists because it brought a new trend which we did not see earlier: for example, out of 25 districts, almost 20 were under curfew during the Gujarat riots which meant the entire state was disturbed for several days and weeks.
+In Gujarat, not only tribes but also OBC’s and rural people were affected.
 This reflected a dangerous trend as until then, it was believed that communalism was an urban phenomenon- that it was amongst the upper caste and among certain sections of Hindus and Muslims.
 This trend reflected a challenge to the idea of India.

 - Even though we have had bitter experiences with respect to communal divide, however, it is widely evident that the people that make ‘India’ are largely secular and there isn’t a permanent divide between any communities.
 That proves the failure of the communal ideology that has time and again tried to infringe on the secularism in the country.

 - There is enormous scope for transformation due to our new generation, who are looking for jobs, better careers, and not identifying themselves with caste, religion and region.
 They are forward-looking and progressive.
-Hopefully, they would make a new India which would be free from all kinds of communal and caste conflicts, prejudices, hatred, and discriminations- this is not only possible through law but is possible only through positive collective efforts.
+Hopefully, they would make a new India which would be free from all kinds of communal and caste conflicts, prejudices, hatred, and discrimination- this is not only possible through the law but is possible only through positive collective efforts.